atrocore/atrocore/docs/10.developer-guide/02.understanding-atrocore/12.handlers/docs.md

 AtroCore's HTTP layer is built on open standards: **PSR-7** (HTTP messages), **PSR-15** (middleware pipeline), and **FastRoute** (routing).
 Every HTTP request passes through a chain of middleware:

 ```
 ErrorHandlerMiddleware          ← catches all unexpected exceptions
 RouteMiddleware                 ← matches the request path via FastRoute
 AuthMiddleware                  ← validates the Authorization-Token
 ApiValidationMiddleware         ← validates request input and response output
 [module middlewares]            ← optional, registered via Module.php
+EntityTypeDispatchMiddleware    ← dispatches to an EntityTypeHandler when applicable
-DispatchMiddleware           ← dispatches to the matched handler
+DispatchMiddleware              ← dispatches to the matched direct handler
 NotFoundMiddleware              ← returns 404 if nothing matched
 ```

 ---

+## Dispatch Priority

+Every incoming request is dispatched using a three-tier priority system:

+### 1. Direct handlers (`Handlers/`)

+A handler in a module's `Handlers/` directory is registered directly in FastRoute at startup.
+It is matched **only by path and HTTP method**, regardless of entity type.
+Direct handlers always win.

+Modules take advantage of this to intercept or extend specific routes.
+A module's handlers are added after those of previously loaded modules and the core — so a later module can shadow an earlier one by claiming the same route pattern.

+### 2. EntityType handlers (`Atro\Core\EntityTypeHandlers\`)

+When no direct handler matched, `EntityTypeDispatchMiddleware` checks whether an **EntityType handler** applies.
+A match requires **two conditions to be true simultaneously**:

+- the request path and method match the handler's `#[Route]` pattern, and
+- the entity's template type (e.g. `Base`, `Hierarchy`) is listed in the handler's `#[EntityType]` attribute.

+This is how AtroCore provides generic CRUD endpoints for all standard entity types without any per-entity code.

+### 3. Legacy controller handler

+If neither tier matched, the request falls through to `LegacyControllerHandler`, which delegates to the old `Controllers/` system.
+This is technical debt and will be removed in a future release.

+---

-## Creating a Handler
+## Creating a Direct Handler

-A handler is a PHP class that implements `Psr\Http\Server\MiddlewareInterface` and is annotated with the `#[Route]` attribute.
+A direct handler is a PHP class that implements `Psr\Http\Server\MiddlewareInterface` and is annotated with the `#[Route]` attribute.

 ### Directory Structure